usoni01/take-home-engineering-challenge/README.md

 # Take Home Engineering Challenge

-We are a very practical team at Microsoft and this extends to the way that we work with you to find out if this team is a great fit for you.
+Commercial Software Engineering is a very practical team at Microsoft and this extends to the way that we work with you to find out if this team is a great fit for you.
 We want you to come away with a great understanding of the work that we actually do day to day and what it is like to work with us.

 So instead of coding at a whiteboard with someone watching over your shoulder under high pressure, which is not a thing we often do, we instead discuss code that you have written previously when we meet.

 ## Guidelines

 -   This is meant to be an assignment that you spend approximately three hours of dedicated, focused work.
 Do not feel like you need to overengineer the solution with dozens of hours to impress us.
-Be biased toward quality over quantity.
+Be biased toward quality over quantity, simplicity over complexity.

 -   Think of this like an open source project.
 Create a repo on Github, use git for source control, and use README.md to document what you built for the newcomer to your project.